abbreviatedman/8-0-emagi-project/readme.md

 ## Tips

+- When connecting files to each other, pay careful attention to their paths relative to each other.
 - It is recommended that you handle each feature in the order above.
 - It is _highly_ recommended that you handle each feature end-to-end in order.
 That is, you should complete a feature entirely before starting another.
 Add any logic required, add the JS file(s) to the HTML, add the HTML you'll need, add event listeners, etc., until you have a working feature.
 - The order of steps is as follows:
+  - Solve the tests for a particular logic function that can help you, OR use an existing API end-point instead if it can solve the problem.
+For example, the Search function can be solved with a the `search.js` file or with the `/search/{seach term}` end-point detailed above.
+  - If you used a logic function in another file, add it to the head of the HTML file _before_ `main.js` (so that the JS there will be loaded first and `main.js` can use it.)
+  - Add the HTML you think you will need for the user to interact with.
+  - Add an event listener to `main.js` to respond to a `submit` event on the form you added in the previous step, getting the emojis from the API and putting them on the DOM.
+Make sure to follow all the features listed in the Featured List for the feature you're adding.